Why Use External Storage

 InfiniBand

-InfiniBand is an alternative network technology to Ethernet, usually deployed for demanding applications where high bandwidth and low latency are key requirements.
-InfiniBand scales all the way up to 800Gb/s at the high-end.
+An alternative network technology to Ethernet, deployed for demanding applications where high bandwidth and low latency are key.
+Scales up to 800Gb/s at the high end.

 External Storage Capacity